brianwalborn/rep-mate/frontend/README.md

 ## API Integration

-The app connects to the RepMate backend API.
+The app connects to the Rep Mate backend API.
 Make sure the backend is running and the `VITE_API_URL` environment variable is set correctly.

 ## Development